JoelDJ2002/Timmy/README.md

-# Timmy: AI Dataset Analyzer
+# Timmy: AI Dataset Destroyer

 ![Timmy Logo](Designer.jpeg)

 Timmy is an AI-powered dataset analyzer designed to streamline the process of analyzing and understanding datasets.
 With Timmy, you can quickly gain insights into your data, identify patterns, and make informed decisions.
-This README file provides a comprehensive guide on how to set up Timmy and run the application for Exploratory Data Analysis (EDA).